Meet the Authors

 Key Takeaways

-• Global e-invoicing compliance is becoming essential as mandates expand globally; organizations are advised to turn compliance into opportunities for cash flow optimization and fraud prevention.
+Global e-invoicing compliance is critical; ILM helps organizations turn regulatory demands into opportunities for cash flow optimization and fraud prevention.

-Accounts Payable (AP) is entering a pivotal time.
-According to Basware CEO Jason Kurtz, success will hinge on mastering four forces: autonomous AP, global e‑invoicing compliance, open supplier networks, and composable technology stacks.
-In our personal SAPinsider interview, Kurtz explains why these forces are transforming AP from a back‑office cost center into a strategic lever for cash, compliance, and fraud prevention.
+Accounts Payable (AP) is at a pivotal crossroads.
+Basware CEO Jason Kurtz identifies four converging forces that are rendering traditional, fragmented AP processes unsustainable: autonomous AP, global e-invoicing compliance, open supplier networks, and composable technology stacks.
+To meet these challenges and unlock strategic value, organizations must adopt a holistic, end-to-end approach to Invoice Lifecycle Management (ILM).
+ILM transforms AP from a back-office cost center into a strategic lever for cash optimization, compliance, and fraud prevention.

 Force 1: Autonomous AP

 Why start with AP in a transformation?
-Kurtz emphasizes that autonomous AP delivers low‑risk, high‑ROI outcomes in weeks or months—not years.
+Kurtz emphasizes that autonomous AP delivers low risk, high ROI outcomes in weeks or months—not years.
 Basware research shows that 88% of organizations advanced in their AP practices exceeded their gross profit targets compared to 66% of organizations improving.
 AP’s repeatable workflows are a natural fit for AI, enabling faster invoice capture, touchless matching, and predictive exception handling.
-This automation unlocks cleaner data across multi‑ERP landscapes and gives CFOs confidence to accelerate the financial close while improving audit readiness.
+This automation unlocks cleaner data across multiERP landscapes and gives CFOs confidence to accelerate the financial close while improving audit readiness.
+Basware’s AI-powered AP automation platform enables organizations to achieve touchless invoice processing, predictive exception handling, and real-time data visibility—delivering measurable ROI in weeks.

 “Autonomous AP is central to autonomous finance.
 When AP data is clean and connected, organizations don’t just optimize processes they unlock working‑capital levers, reduce fraud risk, and turn compliance into a competitive advantage.”